zxiest/sample_app/README.markdown

 == Welcome to Rails
+This is an updated version of README for testing purposes

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.